Workplace Wellness and Productivity

 Think of a family or community that cares for each other.
-A workplace with connection like this not only elevates each individual, but creates a sense of workplace community, and like a family there is deep connection and commitment to everyone’s success.
+A workplace with connection like this not only elevates each person, but creates a sense of workplace community and commitment to everyone’s success.
 Individual success is not separate from the family, community or business success.

 Yes, I am suggesting that your business or company can be a community with deep connection.
-The results being a place where people enjoy coming to work, morale is high, there is a feeling of safety, warmth and support, in turn facilitating greater focus and productivity.
+The result is a business where people enjoy coming to work, morale is high, there's a feeling of safety, warmth and support, which create greater focus and productivity.

-How much time is wasted in unnecessary emotional conflict?
-Whether conflict comes from a difference of personal opinion during a problem solving meeting or clashes of personalities, conflict is something that results from emotional reactions and disconnection.
+Too much time is wasted in unnecessary emotional conflict!
+Whether conflict comes from a difference of personal opinion when trying to solve a problem or clashes of personalities, conflict is something that results from emotional reactions and a lack of mindfulness.

-Calm and clear resolution is something that comes from mindfulness and emotional intelligence.
-This does not mean there will never be disagreements or heated discussions, however when people are more connected and in a clearer state of mind there is more openness and willingness to find the best result, as opposed to stubbornness and resistance.
+Calm clear resolution comes from mindfulness and emotional intelligence.
+When people are in a calm clear state of mind there's more openness to find the best result by choosing an attitude of understanding as opposed to egoistic stubbornness.

-Your business can have a far greater impact in the world than you realize
+On a broader perspective, your business will have a far greater impact in the world than you realize

-The Peacekeeper Project is dedicated to the uplifting of humanity, and as a business you are in a position to make a major contribution, and you don't have to do anything more than what has already been described.
+The Peacekeeper Project is dedicated to the uplifting of humanity, and as a business you are in a position to make a major contribution, and you don't have to do anything more than what's already been described.

-When you invest in the wellness of your employees or team, it is a giving that reaches far beyond the workplace.
+When you invest in the wellness of your employees or team, it's a giving that reaches far beyond the workplace.
 Your employees have friends and family, and the effects of meditation and mindfulness ripple out into the community via these connections.